ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 15
 ~~~~~~~~~~~

-Editor's note: Replace the ead\_label above with the TBD value registered for Credential By Value in {{iana-edhoc-ead}}.
+Note to RFC Editor: Please replace the value of the ead\_label with the value registered for Credential By Value in {{iana-edhoc-ead}}, then delete this note.

 In the EDHOC reverse message flow, this EAD item can be employed for better control of the transport of authentication credentials by value.
-Note that, in the reverse message flow, both C and RS are able to recover from an EDHOC error message with error code 3, but at the cost of more round trips that can be avoided by using this EAD item.
+Note that, in the reverse message flow, both C and RS are able to recover from an EDHOC error message with error code (ERR_CODE) 3 "Unknown credential referenced", but at the cost of more round trips that can be avoided by using this EAD item.
 That is:

-* The first case consists in the ACE Client / EDHOC Responder that specifies its authentication credential AUTH_CRED_C by reference in ID_CRED_R of message_2 and receives an EDHOC error message with error code 3 as a reply from the ACE Resource Server / EDHOC Initiator.
-After that, the ACE Client / EDHOC Responder can trigger a new EDHOC session and specify its authentication credential by value in ID_CRED_R of message_2.
+* The first case consists in the ACE client / EDHOC Responder that specifies its authentication credential AUTH_CRED_C by reference in ID_CRED_R of message_2 and receives an EDHOC error message with error code (ERR_CODE) 3 "Unknown credential referenced" as a reply from the ACE resource server / EDHOC Initiator.
+After that, the ACE client / EDHOC Responder can trigger a new EDHOC session and specify its authentication credential by value in ID_CRED_R of message_2.

-* The second case consists in the ACE Resource Server / EDHOC Initiator that specifies its authentication credential AUTH_CRED_RS by reference in ID_CRED_I of message_3 and receives an EDHOC error message with error code 3 as a reply from the ACE Client / EDHOC Responder.
-After that, since the ACE Resource Server / EDHOC Initiator authenticated C, it can store C's authentication credential AUTH_CRED_C and specify its own authentication credential AUTH_CRED_RS by value in ID_CRED_I of message_3, during the next EDHOC session with C.
+* The second case consists in the ACE resource server / EDHOC Initiator that specifies its authentication credential AUTH_CRED_RS by reference in ID_CRED_I of message_3 and receives an EDHOC error message with error code (ERR_CODE) 3 "Unknown credential referenced" as a reply from the ACE client / EDHOC Responder.
+After that, since the ACE resource server / EDHOC Initiator authenticated C, it can store C's authentication credential AUTH_CRED_C and specify its own authentication credential AUTH_CRED_RS by value in ID_CRED_I of message_3, during the next EDHOC session with C.

 # Secure Communication with AS # {#secure-comm-as}